patronasxdxd/CTFS/docs/Exactly.md

 The exploiter creates a fake market, because of the lack of parameter checks it can be used instead of a legitimate market.

 The exploiter repeats the first step 8 times, resulting in a list of fake markets.
-The markets are each set with a victim address with deep pockets, the addresses of the victims are used within that `FakeMarket` contract to handle transactions.
+The markets are each set with a victim address with a lot of tokens, the addresses of the victims are used within that `FakeMarket` contract to handle transactions.

-Now the victims use the leverage function, which will invoke the `noTransferLeverage` function.
+Now the attackers call the leverage function, using the victim and fake market to invoke the `noTransferLeverage` function.

 ![euler Image](../images/exactly/exactly4.drawio.png)